livechat/livechat-public-docs/agent-chat-api/_agent-chat-api.md

 ## Introduction
 ### Connection

-Connection is established with Socket.io.
+The connection is established with Socket.io.

 {{{ui-copy-input}{Connection endpoint}{https://api.livechatinc.com/}{Copy URL}}}

 ### Events order
 Chat messages are not guaranteed to be sorted by server.
-Client should sort them by `order` parameter.
+The client should sort them by the `order` parameter.
 Do not use `timestamp` to sort messages because two events can have the same timestamp.

 ## Objects
 Objects are standardized data formats that are used in API requests and responses.

 You don't need to wonder if you should use `chat_id` or `chatID` parameter in your API call.
-Instead, just look up the `Chat` object structure to know how to use it in the request or when parsing the response.
+Instead, just check out the `Chat` object structure to learn how to use it in the request or when parsing the response.

 Objects can include other objects.
-For example, `Chat` object may return `users` array which is a list of `User` objects.
+For example, the `Chat` object can return a `users` array which is a list of the `User` objects.
 ### Chat
 ```json-doc
 {